container-storage-interface/spec/spec.md

       //   controller-published) volumes, the Plugin may indicate
       //   OFFLINE volume expansion support and implement both
       //   ControllerExpandVolume and NodeExpandVolume.
-      //
-      // Example 2: Given a Plugin that only has the node EXPAND_VOLUME
-      //   capability, the Plugin MUST NOT indicate OFFLINE volume
-      //   expansion and SHOULD instead indicate ONLINE volume
-      //   expansion.
       OFFLINE = 2;
     }
   }